benemaXx/ramtokenswap/README.md

         "from": "[USER_ACCOUNT]",
         "to": "[SWAP_CONTRACT]",
         "quantity": "10.0000 PVT",
-        "memo": "swap 10 PVT for UTX"
+        "memo": "sell 10 PVT for UTX"
       },
       "authorization": [
         {